Should I Winterize a Swimming Pool in Arizona or Texas?

 There are various levels of winterization, including draining the pool, covering the pool, etc. But, regardless of the level chosen, prepping the swimming pool for cooler temperatures will protect the equipment in the face of possible freezing.

 The water level line must be maintained during the winter months to prevent bacterial growth.
 Keep the waterline clean by using a brush and chemicals while the pool is getting less use.
-The waterline, along with the pump and pipe interiors, is one of the first areas to experience ice formation when the temperature does drop below freezing.
-Moving the water around by scrubbing the edges of the pool along the waterline will prevent the buildup of ice, algae and bacteria.
+The waterline is one of the first areas to experience ice formation when the temperature does drop below freezing.
+Scrubbing the edges of the pool along the waterline will prevent the buildup of ice, algae and bacteria.

 Vacuuming and Running the Pump

-If you choose to leave the pool uncovered, we recommend that you brush and clean the pool at least once a week.
+If you leave the pool uncovered, we recommend that you brush and clean the pool at least once a week.
 Leaves often discolor the pool liner and damage the pump.
 If you have a lot of leaves in your yard, you will need to vacuum and run the pump more often.
 Pay attention to the equipment and regularly run the mechanics and pump to keep them performing properly.
-Be sure to clean the filters weekly or bi-weekly during the winter to protect the pump from excess work, and to keep your energy bill lower.
-The pump is usually runs six to ten hours once a week, but you can reduce equipment strain by you scrubbing the walls and removing leaves.
+Be sure to clean the filters weekly or bi-weekly during the winter.
+This will protect the pump from excess work, and to keep your energy bill lower.
+The pump usually runs six to ten hours once a week, but you can reduce equipment strain by you scrubbing the walls and removing leaves.

 A pool cover is a great safety feature and is needed for a complete pool closure.
-A solar cover with a bubble will decrease the need to remove leaves and will reduce the weekly clean up time that is needed during partial winterization.
-Plus, you still have the option of removing the cover to take a swim on an unusually warm winter day in Texas or Arizona.
+A solar cover with a bubble will reduce the weekly clean up time.
+You can still remove the cover to take a swim on an unusually warm winter day in Texas or Arizona.

 Solar Pool Heater